 Answer = $900 gain

 Put holders don’t always make a profit.
-Even if ABC’s market price falls below $75, the holder must make their premium back to realize an overall gain.
+Even if ABC’s market price falls below $75, the holder must recover the premium to have an overall gain.

 Let’s look at another example: